deanna-stover/coursesCNU/2022/engl350spring2022.md

 ## [Grant](https://deanna-stover.github.io/coursesCNU/2022/engl350spring2022/grant)

 After I approve one of your project ideas, you will write a small grant for a digital humanities project of your design.
-You will have the option to work in groups of two for this project.

 ### Grading Scale